sebnitu/vrembem/packages/modal/README.md

 #### Focus Management

-Modal dialogs are given focus when they're opened as long as the `setTabindex` option is set to `true` or if the modal dialog has `tabindex="-1"` set manually.
+Modal dialogs are given focus when opened as long as the `setTabindex` option is set to `true` or if the modal dialog has `tabindex="-1"` set manually.
 If focus on a specific element inside a modal is preferred, give that element the `data-focus` attribute.
 Focus is returned to the element that initially triggered the modal once closed.

 ```html
 <!-- Focus is returned to the trigger when a modal is closed -->